Poppy Corbett

-Poppy Corbett (born 1986) is a playwright, director and teacher of creative writing.
+Poppy Corbett (born 18 August 1986) is a playwright, director and teacher of creative writing.
 She studied at Royal Holloway, University of London, the Royal Central School of Speech and Drama and the Royal Court Young Writers Programme.
+She is the daughter of the poet and educationalist Pie Corbett.

-Her play Hatchling won Masterclass's inaugural Pitch Your Play competition and was given a reading on the Theatre Royal Haymarket's main stage.
+Corbett's play Hatchling won Masterclass' inaugural Pitch Your Play competition and was given a reading on the Theatre Royal Haymarket's main stage.
 She is the author of numerous short plays, including a pantomime Robin Hood for Bigfoot Arts Education.

-She is the co-author of The Enormous Book of Talk for Writing Games (London: Philip and Tacey, 2013), a creative writing resource book for teachers.
-She is a founder of the playwriting company Agent 160 (patron: Timberlake Wertenbaker).
+She is the co-author of The Enormous Book of Talk for Writing Games, a creative writing resource book for teachers.
+She is co-founder of Agent 160, a nationwide playwriting collective whose patrons include writers Timberlake Wertenbaker, Sharon Morgan and Kaite O'Reilly.